 Gabon is characterised by the heat, humidity, and heavy rainfall typical of tropical regions.
 The dry months are from May to September, December and January.
 The average daily temperature is about 81°F (27°C) and the high average humidity level (80 percent) makes it seem even hotter.
 The hottest months are between February and April, when temperatures in the capital, Libreville, average between 73°F (23°C) and 88°F (31°C).

 The long dry season, between May and September, is the best time to travel to Gabon weather-wise, because although it is hot, mosquitoes and other insects are at their least plentiful and the roads are more easily traversed when dry.
 However, many tourists travel to Gabon primarily to see the plentiful wildlife in the national parks and it is a good idea to check with the parks for information on seasonal wildlife migrations.

 The Central African CFA franc (FCFA) is the official currency of Gabon (along with five other central African countries).
 It is divided into 100 smaller units called centime.
 Gabon is largely a cash economy and credit cards are only accepted at some major hotels.
 Foreign currency can be exchanged at hotels and banks and there are some ATMs in major cities.
 ATMs are targeted by thieves, so tourists should be wary when withdrawing cash.

 The official language of Gabon is French and English is not widely spoken.

 Electrical current is 220 to 240 volts, 50Hz.
-European two-pin plugs are standard (Type C sockets; Type E and F may also work).
+European two-pin plugs are standard, though Type C, E and F sockets may also work.

 US nationals: US citizens must have a passport that is valid upon arrival in Gabon.
 A visa is required.
 US citizens can obtain a visa on arrival for a maximum stay of 90 days, or e-visas can be applied for in advance online.